Why homeowner retirees should not ‘run out of money’

 Asset levels cut offs for part age pension eligibility

-While it's not a formula for regular business class travel, a new car every couple of years and fine dining each week, owning a home of unlimited value and nearly a million of other assets and still receiving some pension and related benefits seems a decent deal from our social security system.
+While it's not a formula for regular business class travel, a new car every couple of years and fine dining each week, owning a home of unlimited value and over a million of other assets and still receiving some pension and related benefits seems a decent deal from our social security system.

 What is a full age pension worth?